benevolent-games/slate/readme.md

   html`<div>${MyLightView(123)}</div>`
   ```
   - light views are beautifully simple
-  - they just take props as arguments
+  - they just take props as arguments, no array-wrapping
   - without any shadow-dom, they have no stylesheet, and without a wrapping element, they have no attributes
 - note
   - all views are rendered into a `<slate-view view="my-name">` component